Marcel Breuer House II

-The Marcel Breuer House II, also known as the New Canaan Breuer House I, is a historic house at 122 Sunset Hill Road in New Canaan, Connecticut.
+The Marcel Breuer House II (labeled Breuer House, New Canaan I in his official papers; also known as the Breuer–Robeck House) is a two-story modernist house at 122 Sunset Hill Road in New Canaan, Connecticut, United States.
 Built in 1947, it was designed by architect Marcel Breuer as a home for his family.
-It is an important early example of his Modern Movement designs, with a cantilevered design featuring glass and stone finishes.
-The house, occupied by his family for just four years, was listed on the National Register of Historic Places in 2010.
+The cantilevered design, featuring glazing, wood, and stone finishes, helped bring attention to Breuer's fledgling architectural practice in New York City.
+The house was generally praised when it was completed, and it is listed on the National Register of Historic Places.